 Is he on flea control?
 If you have not yet started him on flea control, I would recommend that you do so.
 The bite of even one flea can cause intense itchiness that can last five days or more and you may never see that flea.
-I would recommend that you use a good quality flea control product such as Frontline (or another brand that your veterinarian may recommend since not all over-the-counter flea control products are safe) on a monthly basis year round.
+I would recommend that you use a good quality flea control product on a monthly basis year round.
+Ask your veterinarian for his or her recommendations for flea control products since not all over-the-counter flea control products are safe.

 Has your puppy received any baths?
 If so, what did you bathe him with?
 Some shampoos such as flea shampoos can dry out the skin and cause itchiness.
 Shampoos made for humans should never be used in dogs.
 The pH of human skin is different than animal skin.
 Human shampoos used on dogs can dry out their skin and cause irritation.
 If you have not yet bathed him, or you have bathed him with flea shampoo or human shampoo, I would recommend that you bathe him with an aloe oatmeal moisturizing dog shampoo.
 This will help to soothe and moisturize his skin and relieve itchiness.

 Has he rolled around on the lawn or anywhere where his skin could have been exposed to something that is irritating his skin?
 Dogs can be allergic to anything that touches their skin including lawn chemicals, carpet powders, and other substances.
 If you think he may have rolled around in something that could be irritating his skin, I would recommend that you bathe him with a gentle, moisturizing dog shampoo as recommended above.